What Is a Genome?

 Creating Your Own

-- Edit
+genomes/dreamerorgenomes/minimalin the openseed repo - Edit

-genome.json— change the name, tabs, validation command - Modify the source code to add or remove cognitive features
+genome.json: change the name, tabs, validation command - Modify the source code to add or remove cognitive features

-- Spawn a creature with
+seed genome install your-username/genome-your-name - Spawn a creature with it:

 Genomes have no dependency on the orchestrator.
 Everything the creature needs lives inside the genome directory.
+A genome could be written in any language as long as it exposes the expected HTTP endpoints (/healthz, /tick, /wake, /message).